basleenders/ghost-custom-docker/Readme.md

 This file now does 3 things
 1. Use the most current Ghost (alpine) image
 2. Add the GCS storage adapter and some variables to the container
-3. Load my version of the Ghost theme Casper-i18n
+3. Load the Ghost theme Casper-i18n

 The steps below explain how to use it with Google Cloud Run.